 Soy lecithin and sunflower lecithin are two of the most common emulsifiers added to foods we find at the store as well as sold as supplements.
 In the USA, most soybeans are genetically modified and can be damaging to the gut.(3)

 Sunflower is not a common GMO crop and is considered to be a safer option than soy lecithin.
 Unlike soy, sunflower oil is not a common allergen.
 Instead of having to use chemicals to extract the lecithin, sunflower lecithin uses a cold press method not requiring the use of chemicals.

 - Omega-6 fatty acids

 - Can help absorb fat soluble vitamins A, D, E and K when taken with food.

 A plugged duct is the result of milk being stuck in the milk ducts creating a clog.
-It can feel tender or even painful and you can usually feel a small pea sized lump under the skin where the clog is.
+Clogged milk duct symptoms can make it feel tender or even painful and you can usually feel a small pea sized lump under the skin where the clog is.
 It can be harder for your baby to get the milk flowing if it is backed up due to a clog so they may be fussy when nursing on that side.